 Phase 2 of the project is currently underway, involving the establishment of a clinical content working group to decide on the specific tools and resources that will be included in the website.
 The group is made up of health system and consumer representatives as well as clinicians such as GPs, practice nurses, dietitians and psychologists working in the area of overweight and obesity, and disordered eating.

-The website is expected to launch in the third quarter of 2021.
+The website is expected to launch in the first half of 2022.

 For more information email firstname.lastname@example.org or visit https://www.wapha.org.au/health-professionals/healthy-weight-gp-project/ to keep up-to-date as the project progresses.